pospi/imthumb/README.md

 * Progressive JPEGs are saved by default unless the parameter `p` is explicitly set to `0`.
 * I decided to expose some timing and cache stats as well as an X-Generator header in responses by default as ImageMagick can be a resource-heavy library and these things are good to know.
 You can disable this behaviour by defining a constant - `define('SKIP_IMTHUMB_HEADERS', true);`.

+### Notes on Performance

+In my testing, ImageMagick typically has a much lower memory usage than GD (about 3x), but higher CPU utilisation (about 2x).
+Obviously there are advantages and disadvantages to each library and its internals and your choice will depend on your infrastructure and requirements.
+Imagick offers a much richer set of image manipulation methods at the expense of more intensive computations.

 ### License and Credits

 This software is licensed under an MIT open source license, see LICENSE.txt for details.